For years, I would go to Amazon on Black Friday and order the subscription for myself as a Christmas present to me.

 This is kind of a cool idea, quotation marks aside.

-I went on Amazon and sure as sand, there was edible glitter.
+I went to Amazon and sure as sand, there was edible glitter.

 I could totally put edible glitter on everything.

 ~ Our family eats Danish Kringle from O and H Bakery in Racine, Wisconsin on Christmas morning……Christopher Morocco

 We live an hour from Racine and I have only had Kringle, like, two times.

 It is really good, not like OMG I NEED TO HAVE IT ALL THE TIME good but mmm yeah this is some good sh#$ good.